Few-Shot Synthetic Image Attribution: Identifying Unseen Generators with Limited Samples: Experiment

 The out-of-distribution classification task serves as a crucial testbed for evaluating whether a model genuinely learns essential features of unseen categories, rather than simply memorizing training patterns.
-As shown in \Cref{tb:fewshotcmp}, our study evaluates a selection of existing methods, including four attribution approaches and two synthetic image detection techniques.
-The attribution methods are DNA-Det \citep{dnadet71}, CPL \citep{pseudo70}, SiameseNet \citep{siamese67}, and UniversalAttr \citep{clipfeatures68}.
-We also include AIGI detection methods FSD \citep{fsd9} and ComFor \citep{communityforensics6}, motivated by their extensive training across a large number of categories, which suggests a strong potential for capturing diverse feature distributions.
-Although these models are not specifically designed for this task, we extract features from the last layer of their backbone and employ prototypical classification.
+Our study evaluates a selection of existing methods, including six attribution approaches and two synthetic image detection techniques, as summarized in \cref{tb:fewshotcmp}.
+The attribution methods are DNA-Det \cite{dnadet71}, CPL \cite{pseudo70}, SiameseNet \cite{siamese67}, POSE \cite{pose81}, OOC-CLIP \cite{oocclip36}, and UniversalAttr \cite{clipfeatures68}.
+We also include AIGI detection methods FSD \cite{fsd9} and ComFor \cite{communityforensics6}, motivated by their extensive training across a large number of categories, which suggests a strong potential for capturing diverse feature distributions.
+Although these models are not specifically designed for this task, we extract features from the last layer of their backbones and employ prototypical classification.
 Specifically, we compute the prototype centers from the support set and classify each query sample based on its distance to these centers.
-We evaluated each model on OmniFake using both $5$-way $5$-shot and $15$-way $5$-shot settings across $15$ unseen categories from each part.
-To ensure statistical reliability, we conducted $10, 000$ independent test episodes for each experimental configuration following the episodic testing protocol.
+We evaluate each model on OmniFake using both $5$-way $10$-shot and $15$-way $10$-shot settings across $15$ unseen categories from each test fold.
+To ensure reliability, we conduct $10,000$ independent test episodes for each experimental configuration following the episodic testing protocol.